lranaldii/CrossAlpaca/README.md

-This repository is in the making, soon the final version will be uploaded.
+This repository is in the making, the final version will be uploaded soon.